jayetan/jayetan.github.io/source/_posts/2014-05-13-creating-multiple-github-account.markdown

 categories:
 ---

-Creating Multiple Github Account on Single Machine<br />
+Creating Multiple Github Account on a Single Machine<br />
 (don't change your default github if you have octopress site in your personal github)

-In case already have a personal Github account and want to create a new one for your projects or your client on a single machine (computer) follow this easy steps.
+In case you already have a personal Github account and want to create a new one for your projects or your client on a single machine (computer) follow this easy steps.

 Create a new ssh key by typing in the terminal